Mochimochi07/FASTAPI_Loginandregister/README.md

 - PyMySQL
 - uvicorn

+> you get the host 127.0.0.1 when you make a new user in mysql workbench
+> The name of the user made was Login Name (yes theres space in that)
+> The password is yours to do just replace it.
+> Schema name is login
+> table name is users
+> you know what columns you need to configure. just username and password

 ## Twist

 The code is dirty but simple.
 IF i mean dirty i really meant theres tons of bugs but this thing kinda works too.